Homepage

 Cromer Promenade

-West Promenade Seats, Cromer
+West Promenade Gardens

-From this lofty position overlooking the coast, there are wonderful views looking both west towards Sheringham and east towards Overstrand.
+From this lofty position overlooking the Norfolk Coast, there are wonderful views looking both west towards Sheringham and east towards Overstrand.
 It is hard to imagine that over 700 years ago, you would have been looking at the lost village of Shipden.
 The advancing sea washed the village away in the 14th century and some remains of the church still exist beneath the waves.

 Cromer Beach